Personalized Valerie Storybook — Make Her the Hero

 Valerie's Unique Story World

-The telescope in Valerie's attic didn't show what telescopes should show.
-Instead of distant planets and familiar constellations, it revealed the Cosmic Playground—a realm between stars where the laws of physics went to relax.
+The telescope in Valerie's attic did not show what telescopes were supposed to show.
+Instead of distant planets and tidy constellations, it revealed the Cosmic Playground — a tucked-away region between stars where the laws of physics went to relax.

-Valerie returned home through the telescope, but kept the coordinates saved.
-Now, every few weeks, Valerie visits the Cosmic Playground, where the most powerful forces in existence remember to have fun—thanks to one child who taught the universe to play.
+Valerie returned home through the telescope, but kept the coordinates carefully saved.
+Now, every few weeks, Valerie visits the Cosmic Playground, where the most powerful forces in existence remember to have fun — thanks to one child who reminded the universe how.

 The Heritage of the Name Valerie